-the Hendrick Smithfield becomes the first leed gold certified hotel in Ireland, awarded for innovation and sustainable design
+The Hendrick Smithfield becomes the first leed gold certified accommodation provider in Ireland, awarded for innovation and sustainable design

-The Hendrick Smithfield has been awarded the country’s first LEED Gold certification, the highest LEED rating given to any hotel operating on the island of Ireland.
+The Hendrick Smithfield has been awarded the country’s first LEED Gold certification, the highest LEED rating given to any accommodation provider operating on the island of Ireland.

 The LEED certification program is the leading international program for sustainable building design and construction which is being used in over 170 countries around the world.
 LEED guides commercial projects to save money, conserve energy, reduce water consumption and drive innovation.
 Through a rigorous, documented process that relies on performance and measurement, LEED rewards and validates those who have demonstrated best-in-class building strategies and practices.